Fine-grained deterministic hardness of the shortest vector problem: Introduction

 \section{Introduction}

 The Shortest Vector Problem (SVP) is a fundamental problem in computational mathematics, lattice theory and cryptography.
 The goal is to find the shortest non-zero vector (with respect to some $\ell_p$-norm) that can be written as an integer linear combination of certain vectors over $\R^m$ (the set of these linear combinations is commonly referred to as \emph{lattice}).
 SVP is the foundation of several public-key cryptosystems (\cite{Pei}), and known to be NP-hard under randomized reductions (\cite{Ajt}, \cite{Mic}).
-However, the proof of its NP-hardness for finite $\ell_p$-norms under a deterministic reduction is a notorious open problem (\cite{BenPei}).
+However, proving its hardness under deterministic reductions has been a notorious open problem (\cite{BenPei}).
 In this paper, we contribute to this problem by proving results on the \emph{fine-grained} deterministic hardness of SVP, which consist in conditional lower bounds for its runtime complexity.

 Let us briefly recall the formal definition of lattices and some fundamental notions related to them. \begin{definition} Let $n,m\in\N$.
-A \emph{lattice} $\mathcal{L}$ is the set of all integer linear combinations of $n$ linearly independent vectors $\textbf{b}_1,\ldots,\textbf{b}_n\in\R^m$, i.e.
+A \emph{lattice} $\mathcal{L}$ of rank $n$ and dimension $m$ is the set of all integer linear combinations of linearly independent vectors $\textbf{b}_1,\ldots,\textbf{b}_n\in\R^m$,

 The \emph{$\ell_p$-norm} of $\textbf{x}=(x_1,\ldots,x_m)\in \R^m$ is defined as $ ||\textbf{x}||_p:=\left(\sum_{i=1}^m|x_i|^p\right)^{1/p} $ for $1\leq p <\infty$, and as $||\textbf{x}||_{\infty}:=\max_{1\leq i \leq m} |x_i|$ for $p=\infty$.